krzentner/language-world/data/gpt-3.5-turbo/chain_py_md/door-lock-2.py.md

 # door-lock: turn the dial on the door
-# def door_lock(robot):
+def door_lock(robot):
     # Steps:
-    #  1. Put gripper above door handle
+    #  1. Position gripper near the dial
-    #  2. Drop gripper around door handle
+    #  2. Close gripper around the dial
-    #  3. Turn the dial to lock the door
+    #  3. Turn the dial to the correct numbers
+    #  4. Release the dial and open the gripper
-    # First, put the gripper mostly above the door handle.
+    # Position the gripper near the dial
-    if check("the robot's gripper is not almost vertically aligned with door handle"): robot.put("gripper above door handle")
+    if check("the robot's gripper is not near the dial"): robot.move("gripper near dial")
-    # As long as the gripper is almost lined up, closing it should line it up
-    # all the way.
+    # Close the gripper around the dial
-    if check("the robot's gripper is almost vertically aligned with the door handle and the robot's gripper is open"): robot.put("gripper around door handle")
+    if check("the robot's gripper is near the dial and the robot's gripper is open"): robot.close("gripper around dial")
+    # Turn the dial to the correct numbers
+    if check("the dial is not at the correct numbers"): robot.turn("dial to correct numbers")
+    # Release the dial and open the gripper
-    # Once the gripper is around the handle, turn the dial in a clockwise direction
+    if check("the gripper is around the dial and the dial is at the correct numbers"): robot.release("dial")
-    if check("the robot's gripper is around door handle"): robot.turn("dial clockwise")
+        robot.open("gripper")